uphilgood/newsfeed/assignment/ASSIGNMENT.md

 <img src="card-mock.png">

-There is also a bug in the application where the filter field isn't working correctly.
-Use the unit tests to help you find and fix the bug and update the unit tests to reflect the updates.
-The search feature should update the list as you type and should search on the title, url and user fields.
+#### Part 2: Implement search

+At the top of the news feed there is a search field.
+Implement search that narrows the list as you type.

+Your search should check the "title", "url", and "user" fields

+Write a unit test to verify that the search works correctly

 ## Development server